opensearch-project/documentation-website/_dashboards/visualize/maptiles.md

 {%- comment -%}The `/docs/opensearch-dashboards/maptiles/` redirect is specifically to support the UI links in OpenSearch Dashboards 1.0.0.{%- endcomment -%}

-# Configuring a web map service (WMS)
+# Configuring a Web Map Service (WMS)

+The Open Geospatial Consortium (OGC) Web Map Service (WMS) specification is an international specification for requesting dynamic maps on the web.
 OpenSearch Dashboards includes default map tiles.
-To use specialized maps, you can configure a WMS by following these steps:
+For specialized maps, you can configure a WMS on OpenSearch Dashboards following these steps:

 1. Open and log in to OpenSearch Dashboards at `https://<host>:<port>`.
 Alternatively, you can connect to OpenSearch Dashboards by connecting to [https://localhost:5601](https://localhost:5601).
 The default username and password are `admin`.
 2. Choose **Management** > **Advanced Settings**.